dayjs/dayjs-website/docs/plugin/is-same-or-after.md

 title: IsSameOrAfter
 ---

-IsSameOrAfter adds `.isSameOrAfter()` API to returns a `boolean` indicating if a date is same of after another date.
+IsSameOrAfter adds `.isSameOrAfter()` API to returns a `boolean` indicating if a date is same or after another date.

 ```javascript
 var isSameOrAfter = require('dayjs/plugin/isSameOrAfter')